cosmos/sdk-tutorials/academy/xl-cosmjs/with-kepler.md

 </ExpansionPanel>

 Notice how it mentions the `chainId: "vega-testnet"`.
-In effect this adds Vega to its registry of blockchains, under the label `vega-testnet`.
+In effect, this adds Vega to its registry of blockchains, under the label `vega-testnet`.
 So whenever you need to tell Keplr about Vega, you would add the line:

 ```typescript
 await window.keplr!.experimentalSuggestChain(this.getVegaChainInfo())